Australia's Biodiversity Conservation Strategy - States and Territories

 New South Wales

-The primary responsibility for the conservation of biodiversity in South Australia rests with the Department for Environment and Heritage.
+The primary responsibility for the conservation of biodiversity in South Australia rests with the Department of Environment, Water and Natural Resources.
 For more information visit: www.environment.sa.gov.au/biodiversity

 Tasmania's Nature Conservation Strategy 2002-2006 and Threatened Species Strategy 2000 are important whole-of-government documents that complements several other Government initiatives, including Tasmania Together, the State of Environment Report and the Natural Resource Management Framework.

-The framework for managing the protection of threatened species in Tasmania has recently been reviewed by the Tasmanian Auditor-General (Auditor-General Special Report no. 78, Management of Threatened Species, March 2009).
+The framework for managing the protection of threatened species in Tasmania reviewed by the Tasmanian Auditor-General IN 2009 (Auditor-General Special Report no. 78, Management of Threatened Species, March 2009).
 The report includes 19 recommendations, which have since informed priority actions for threatened species and biodiversity management in general.

-The Department of Sustainability and the Environment (DSE) has released Victoria's Biodiversity Strategy 2010-2015: Consultation Draft Biodiversity is Everybody's Business for public consultation.
-DSE is responsible for the conservation and sustainable use of Victoria's natural environment, biological diversity and cultural heritage.
-For more information visit: http://www.dse.vic.gov.au/dse/nrence.nsf/Home+Page/DSE+Conservation~Home+Page?open
+DEPI is responsible for the conservation and sustainable use of Victoria's natural environment, biological diversity and cultural heritage.
+For more information visit: www.depi.vic.gov.au/

 The A 100-year Biodiversity Conservation Strategy for Western Australia: Blueprint to the Bicentenary in 2020 (draft) recognises the need to act now to prevent further biodiversity decline and accelerate our recovery efforts.
 It provides a framework to guide action for biodiversity conservation in Western Australia for the next 100 years.